garrandall/popular-music-data/tracks/united-peaches-herb.md

 Only to you
 Don't you go away girl, nooo baby
 Wanna be right here were you are
-Until my dying day, hmmmm
+Until my dying day, hm
 Honey you, you are my shining star don't you go away, woah oh baby Honey you are my shing star
 Don't you go away, noo baby